llum08/alx-pre_course/README.md

-This is the alx-pre_course task
+This is my first alx-pre_course task